Local law enforcement increases patrols in schools - NewsBreak

 Local law enforcement increases patrols in schools

-Similar efforts are going beyond the county lines.
-Rensselaer County Sheriff Pat Russo announced adding additional patrols this week.
-The Green County Sheriff’s Office is also boosting more law enforcement presence at the local schools.
-Greene County Sheriff Pete Kusminsky says some of his deputies are working additional hours to make sure there’s always a patrol car nearby.
-“We’re basically getting the message out again…if you see something say something.
-Let us know if there is a potential issue then maybe we can invert another tragedy,” said Sheriff Kusminsky.
+Similar efforts go beyond county lines.
+Rensselaer County Sheriff Pat Russo added patrols this week, for example.

+The Greene County Sheriff’s Office is also boosting more law enforcement presence at the local schools.
+Greene County Sheriff Pete Kusminsky said that some of his deputies are working extra hours to make sure there’s always a patrol car nearby.
+“We’re basically getting the message out again—if you see something, say something.
+Let us know if there is a potential issue,” he said.
+“Maybe we can invert another tragedy.”Schumer tells colleagues not to expect a gun control vote anytime soon

 For the latest news, weather, sports, and streaming video, head to NEWS10 ABC.